-Individual performances were also assessed based on independence, participation and diligence.
+Individual performances of the Board were likewise assessed based on independence, participation and diligence.

-Likewise, Chairperson and CEO were assessed for their leadership, integrity, diligence and adherence to corporation governance, while the following key officers were also evaluated for the over-all performance:
+Further, the Chairman of the Board and Chief Executive Officer were appraised for their leadership, integrity, diligence and adherence to corporate governance practices, while the following key officers were also evaluated for their over-all performance:

-- 1. Chief Financial Officer
+- 1. Chief Finance Officer

 - 2. Chief Risk Officer

 - 3. Compliance Officer

 - 4. Chief Audit Executive